House Pour Wines

 This Cabernet can easily become your favorite table wine.
-Sourced primarily from Lodi, the wine carries a lot of depth and complexity with rich and flavorful hints of ripe raspberry and velvety smooth finish.
-Enjoy with charbroiled burgers and steaks.
+Sourced primarily from Lodi, the wine carries a lot of depth and complexity with rich and flavorful hints of ripe raspberry and a velvety smooth finish.
+Enjoy with charbroiled burgers.

 Concannon Pinot Grigio (California)

 This Pinot Grigio is medium bodied with rich flavors of apple and pear complemented by hints of floral for a crisp clean finish.
 Mouthfeel is lively with an excellent harmony of fruit and acid.
 Enjoy this with our Grilled Trout.

 This Pinot Noir delivers flavors and aromas of black cherry, raspberry, pomegranate, cocoa, black tea, orange peel, and a hint of smokiness.
 Pairs beaurifully with robust cheese such as in the Cobb Salad or with the Black and Blue Burger.
 Trinity Oaks funds the planting of one tree for each bottle of wine sold.

 Lo Duca Sangiovese (Italy)